mjhea0/node-twitter-sentiment/readme.md

 });
 ```

-Again, I've commented this heaviliy.
+Again, I've commented this heavily.
 So go through, line by line, and see what's happening.

 Points of note: